 While an Autism Service Dog has certain skills and is trained with specific tasks especially for an individual child with autism, other benefits often come up later on.
 These behaviors are not guaranteed, but they are so common (and striking), that they're worth talking about.

-- An Autism Service Dog may start noticing that a child's tantrum is about to occur (even before the parent notices), and then short-circuit this build-up by distracting the child.
-Again, this task cannot be taught, but the the more the dog does it and receives positive reactions from the child, the more often the dog will do so.
+An Autism Service Dog may start noticing that a child's tantrum is about to occur (even before the parent notices), and then short-circuit this build-up by distracting the child.
+Again, this task cannot be taught, but the more often dog does it and receives positive reactions from the child, the more often the dog will do so.